EXPLAINER: 2023 tax credits for EVs will boost their appeal

 But a complex web of requirements, including where vehicles and batteries must be manufactured to qualify, is casting some doubt on whether anyone can receive the full $7,500 credit next year.

-For at least the first two months of 2023, though, a delay in Treasury’s rules for the new benefit will likely make the full credit temporarily available to consumers who meet certain income and price limits.
+For at least the first two months of 2023, though, a delay in some of Treasury’s rules will likely make the full credit temporarily available to consumers who meet certain income and price limits.

 The new law also provides a smaller credit for people who buy a used EV.